thinkinglabs/thinkinglabs.github.io/_notes/20130604-jaxconf-beautiful-rest-and-json-apis-les-hazlewood.md

 ---

 Les Hazlewood, CTO @ [Stormpath](https://stormpath.com/) gives an in-depth overview of what makes a RESTfull API.
+The original video on which these notes are based is not available any more.
+I fell back on the video of JAXConf.

 ---